ChicagoCityscape/gis-data/README.md

 This data is licensed CC0, public domain.

-## Data

-All geodata is stored in GeoJSON, because it's human-readable and portable.

 ### Chicago train stations

 The entrance locations are not well-defined and discussion about new or modified entrances is welcome.